vishipayyallore/inspirational-quotes/InspirationalQuotes.md

 ## Learning and Growth

 > 1. "Live as if you were to die tomorrow.
 Learn as if you were to live forever." - Mahatma Gandhi
 > 1. "You learn more from failure than from success.
-Don't let it stop you.
+Do not let it stop you.
 Failure builds character." - Anonymous
 > 1. "What we learn with pleasure we never forget." - Alfred Mercier
 > 1. "Change is the end result of all true learning." - Leo Buscaglia
 > 1. "Education is the most powerful weapon which you can use to change the world." - Nelson Mandela